rsta2/circle-docs/docs/system-services/gpio-access.rst

 	Writes ``nCount`` bytes from ``pBuffer``.
 Activates chip select ``nChipSelect`` (CE#, 0, 1 or 2).
 Returns the number of written bytes or < 0 on failure.

-.. cpp:function:: int WriteRead (unsigned nChipSelect, const void *pWriteBuffer, void *pReadBuffer, unsigned nCount)
+.. cpp:function:: int CSPIMasterAUX::WriteRead (unsigned nChipSelect, const void *pWriteBuffer, void *pReadBuffer, unsigned nCount)

 	Simultaneous writes and reads ``nCount`` bytes from ``pWriteBuffer`` and to ``pReadBuffer``.
 Activates chip select ``nChipSelect`` (CE#, 0, 1 or 2).
 Returns the number of transferred bytes or < 0 on failure.